Ford Focus Active Review 2025: Price, specs & boot space

 How so?
 Well, it might not sound like much, but the Ford Focus Active’s 30mm taller suspension means you can go over even the nastiest of speed humps without having to worry about hearing a scraping noise as your bumper kisses Tarmac.

-Even the Active’s chunky body kit has it uses, deflecting scrapes and scratches with no sign of the damage you’d get on painted panels.
+Even the Active’s chunky body kit has its uses, deflecting scrapes and scratches with no sign of the damage you’d get on painted panels.
 It’s not so much what’s changed as what stays the same that makes the Active so good – just like any Focus it’s a hoot to drive.
-It’s grippy and direct in bends, cruises arrow straight on the motorway and is easy to manoeuvre in town
+It’s grippy and direct in bends, cruises arrow straight on the motorway and is easy to manoeuvre in town.

-Whichever model you choose, it’s easy to get a comfortable driving position and tall adults will be happy in the back even if you and your front-seat passenger are tall.
+It’s easy to get a comfortable driving position and tall adults will be happy in the back even if you and your front-seat passenger are tall.
 Even the boot has improved compared to the pitifully small one you got in the old Focus.

 So, if you’re looking for a car that can handle the rough and tumble of city life, keep moving on slippery roads and tracks, and do it without the compromises of a traditional SUV, the Focus Active should be right up your street.

 Looking for a used car for sale?
-We've got 100s of Ford Approved Used Cars for Sale for you to choose from, including a wide range of Ford Focus Active cars for sale
+We've got 100s of Ford Approved Used Cars for Sale for you to choose from, including a wide range of Ford Focus Active cars for sale.

 The Ford Focus Active is the model for you if you’re looking for a rugged family car that drives like a normal hatchback.
 It won’t handle off-roading like a traditional SUV but it laughs in the face of speed humps and will find grip on the slippiest of roads.